thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

 edge-search-query-1:
     0:
         image: /images/user-guide/ui/alias/edge-search-query-1-pe.png
         title: 'In the "Add alias" dialog, enter the alias name, select the "Edge search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
-Set direction to "From" or "To" and max relation level and specify the edge type(s) by which the edges will be filtered.'
+Set the direction to "From" or "To", max relation level and specify the edge type(s) by which the edges will be filtered.'

 edge-search-query-2:
     0: